MicrosoftDocs/sql-docs/docs/analytics-platform-system/dwloader.md

 caps.latest.revision: 90
 author: BarbKess
 ---
-# dwloader Command-Line Loader (SQL Server PDW)
+# dwloader Command-Line Loader
-**dwloader** is a SQL Server PDW command-line tool that loads table rows in bulk into an existing table.
+**dwloader** is a Parallel Data Warehouse (PDW) command-line tool that loads table rows in bulk into an existing table.
 When loading rows, you can add all rows to the end of the table (*append mode* or *fastappend mode*), append new rows and update existing rows (*upsert mode*), or delete all existing rows before loading and then insert all rows into an empty table (*reload mode*).

 **Process for loading data**